ErpNetDocs/winclient/introduction/navigators/coloring/conditional-formatting.md

 Click the '**OK**' button.

+4. After you set the condition, you can choose a color and set a bold font, as you see in the picture below.

 ![New state condition](pictures/new-state-condition.png)

-4. After you set the condition, you can choose a color and set a bold font, as you see in the picture above.
 5. After you close the window, the program will display all new sales orders in bold:

 ![Orders in bold](pictures/orders-in-bold.png)